wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 An event in the `eventBuffer_` can be in one of the three states after being handled by `processEvent()`.
 First, if the event is successfully processed, and no more action is needed in the future, `processEvent()` will return `true`, and the event is removed from the buffer before being deallocated.
-This is most likely a cache hit, which does not generate internal events, nor require miss handling.
+This is most likely a cache hit, which neither generates internal events, nor requires miss handling.
 Second, the event can be successfully processed, but it causes internal events being generated, or incurs a cache miss.
 The event needs to be allocated an entry in the MSHR, possibly together with all the internal events it generates.
 In this case, `processEvent()` still returns `true`, meaning that the